 - a.
 Quick Reaction Satellite.
 Clearly our present capability for prompt acquisition of important photographic intelligence is limited, not so much by the recovery cycle, as by the lead time involved in the launching of a previously unscheduled flight.
 The Panel shares the rather obvious view that something ought to be done about this and that in addition to the general streamlining of the launching operations, which is a problem already being attacked on other fronts, the possibility of a specially planned quick reaction vehicle should be studied.
 Whether this is feasible or not will have an important bearing on the relative utility of such other means as readout satellites and drones. - b.
 Storage in Orbit.
 The so-called zombie mode of operation offers a variant of the quick reaction satellite.
-The satellite of the present general configuration could be stored in orbit as a wholly passive object which could then be commanded to go through its photographic acquisition and recovery cycle on fairly short notice.

 We see no obvious difficulty in storage of the photographic material, although the radiation exposure would, of course, need to be assessed.
 What is needed is a small system study of such an operation to evaluate its general promise.
 The problem of observing at will any point on earth a short time after an order is given should not be minimized.
-Program computations, in-orbit trajectory corrections, engines with accurate multiburn capabilities need to be examined; the total number of satellites required may, in some cases become so high that a quick reaction device may be more desirable. - ripe to take a definitive position on the usefulness or feasibility of the covert satellite and recommends that the current preliminary study proceed as planned.
+Program computations, in-orbit trajectory corrections, engines with accurate multiburn capabilities need to be examined; the total number of satellites required may, in some cases become so high that a quick reaction device may be more desirable.

+c.
+Fully Covert Satellite.
+The Panel feels that the time is not ripe to take a definitive position on the usefulness or feasibility of the covert satellite and recommends that the current preliminary study proceed as planned.
 It is our impression that an air launch may prove to be the most practicable means, and we hope that this aspect will be carefully investigated.
 Under the concept of "graduated deterrents" a situation can be described where both the Atlantic Missile Range and the Pacific Missile Range have been rendered inoperable just when reconnaissance is most necessary.
-Then certainly a mobile, if not truly covert abundance if one cannot now establish the feasibility of truly covert operation in all respects.
-A covert launch capability is a more limited but some attractive objective.
+Then certainly a mobile, if not truly covert satellite, would be needed.
+The idea of a covert satellite should not be abandoned if one cannot now establish the feasibility of truly covert operation in all respects.
+A covert launch capability is a more limited but still attractive objective.